nymsio/nymsio.github.io/index.md

 1. MX records
 2. STARTTLS availability
-3. Fingerprint of TLS certificate presented by SMTP server
+3. Full TLS certificate chain presented by SMTP server

 If this is not the first time performing the verification protocol against this server, then the stored information for this provider is compared against the information collected during this run of the protocol.
 An alert will be generated for investigation if any of this information has changed, but under the default operating policy this will not prevent the verification from successfully completed.